MicrosoftDocs/connected-spaces/articles/video-inference-data-upload.md

 ## Benefits of uploading video and inference data

-Uploading video and inference data to the Microsoft Dataverse provides the following benefits:
+Uploading video and inference data to Microsoft Dataverse provides the following benefits:

-- **Empowers future extensibility.** With video uploaded to the cloud, upcoming innovative features may require video data to be powered.
-Without this, you may not have access to these features and their capabilities when released.
+- **Empowers future extensibility.** Upcoming features may require video data to be powered.
+If you don't upload video and inference data, you may not have access to these features when released.

 - **Enables improved troubleshooting.** With video and inference uploaded to the cloud, when unexpected issues or challenges arise, video and inference data may be needed to help troubleshoot and provide fixes.

-- **Ensures measurable auality.** With video and inference data uploaded to the cloud, quality of data can be ensured and measured.
+- **Ensures measurable quality.** With video and inference data uploaded to the cloud, quality of data can be ensured and measured.